Prabhav55221/Prabhav55221.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Completed 1 Year at Zyient.io, working as a Data Scientist with the organization.
+Moving on after 1 Year at Zyient.io, working as a Data Scientist with the organization.

 ---